Walkthrough: Performing Iterative Database Development in an Isolated Development Environment

 In this walkthrough, the third and last in this series, you perform a typical iterative development task: renaming two database columns.
 You make these changes in an isolated development environment to minimize the risk to the rest of the team until you are ready to share your changes.

-Tasks illustrated in this walkthrough include the following:
+Tasks illustrated in this walkthrough include:

 How to use database refactoring to rename columns, reducing the time that is required to update all references to the columns and reducing the chance of error.